gudnuf/holesail-nix/README.md

 ## Usage

-To use this flake, make sure you have Nix installed and flakes enabled.
+To use this flake, make sure you have Nix installed and [flakes enabled](https://nixos.wiki/wiki/Flakes).

+Note: The [Determinate Nix Installer](https://determinate.systems/) enables flakes by default.
+This is my preferred method of installing nix.

 Then, you can run:

 ```bash
 nix build github:gudnuf/holesail-nix/main